 1.1 Each game shall consist of a maximum of twenty, six ball overs, per innings per team, with no bowler allowed to bowl more than five overs.

-1.2 Matches in April, August and the first Wednesday in May shall be a 6.00pm start all other matches shall start at 6.30 unless both sides agree to an earlier start.
+1.2 The first two games and any August matches shall be a 6.00pm start all other matches shall start at 6.30 unless both sides agree to an earlier start.
 Matches delayed because of rain must start by 7.00pm.